grobmeier/piwi/test/Readme.txt

 You have to run the tests from the parent directory, to ensure that dependencies are resolved correctly.

 To run all tests invoke:
-php test/TestRunner.php $SERVER
+php test/TestRunner.php SERVER

-To run all tests with covering report invoke: php test/TestRunner.php $SERVER $REPORT_DIRECTORY PHPCOVERAGE_HOME=test/spikephpcoverage-0.8.2/src
+To run all tests with covering report invoke: php test/TestRunner.php SERVER REPORT_DIRECTORY PHPCOVERAGE_HOME=test/spikephpcoverage-0.8.2/src

-$REPORT_DIRECTORY is the directory where the reports will be placed
+REPORT_DIRECTORY: Is the directory where the reports will be placed
-$SERVER is the host where the PIWI demo page is located
+SERVER:           Is the host where the PIWI demo page is located